Tag: executive presentation coaching

 Before and after results from 3Ps Framework executive presentation coaching

-Over 24 years, I’ve helped clients raise more than £250 million in funding.
+Over more than 16 years of executive presentation coaching, I’ve seen what makes presentations persuade.
 Not because I’m magic — because the 3Ps Framework forces clarity that most presentations lack.

 Here’s what the successful ones have in common: